geekbass/dcos-spark-history/README.md

 --conf spark.mesos.executor.docker.volumes=/HOST/FS/PATH/YOU/CREATED:/CONTAINER/PATH/SAME/AS/HOST/PATH:rw #Mount host volume under container to write the logs
 ```

 NOTE: The 'spark.mesos.executor.docker.volumes' is important.
-If you dont mount the Host volume into the container launched by the Spark Dispatcher will not see the volume.
+If you dont mount the Host volume into the container launched it not see the volume.
 You will see an error about the filesystem not existing.

 Example using the DC/OS CLI:
 ```sh